When you try to install an npm package globally using the

 -R option means that the change owner command will be executed recursively, changing not only the

-$USER variable is a placeholder that will be replaced with the current username you used to login to your computer.
+$USER is an environment variable that will be replaced with the current username you used to login to your computer.

 Finally, the folder path